canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q2/QuestionText.md

 - Methods:
     - A `hearSecret` method that takes two `String`.
 One is the name of a friend and the other is that friend's secret.
-      Your method should find the friend using the input name in the **friendNames** attribute and it should change the value of **friendSecrets** at the same index as the friend is located to the value of the input for the secret.
+      Your method should find the friend using the names in the **friendNames** attribute and it should change the value of **friendSecrets** at the same index as the friend is found in **friendNames**, if you do not find the name you must not change anythim.
-    - A `writeInDiary` method which prints `I have the following secrets:` and then prints each secret that the **Person** knows on a separate line.
-Given a friend `Ginger` and a secret `she is scared of bears` it should write the secret in the following format:
-      `Ginger told me she is scared of bears.`
+    - A `writeInDiary` method which prints `I have the following secrets:` in first line and then prints each secret that the **Person** knows on a separate line only if there is a secret.
+Given a friend `Ginger` and a secret `she is scared of bears` it should write the secret in the following format: `Ginger told me she is scared of bears.`

 ## TestFriendship Class